-- Invite students to discuss how we learn about places around the country and world that we haven't seen firsthand. - What are some of the ways we gain information about these places in the 21st century? - What kinds of things can we learn about a place through these various means of communicating feelings, visuals, and information? - How effective are each of these methods in conveying an accurate representation of a specific place?
-Why do you think so? - What resources can help us learn more about what it was like to live in a time and place long ago?
-How do these differ from what we have access to today? - Introduce students to Baroness Hyde de Neuville, and let them know that you're going to analyze her artwork to see what you can learn about what it was like to live in the United States when it first became a nation.
-Have students view six of Baroness Hyde de Neuville's pieces together, and lead an inquiry using the line of questioning below.
+- Invite students to discuss how we learn about places that we have not seen firsthand. - How do we gain information about these places in the 21st century? - What kinds of things can we learn about a place through these various methods?
+What sorts of information do they convey? - How effective are each of these methods in conveying an accurate representation of a specific place?
+Why? - What resources can help us learn more about what it was like to live in a time and place long ago?
+How do these resources differ from what we have access to today? - Introduce students to Baroness Hyde de Neuville, and let them know that you are going to analyze her artwork to see what can be learned about living in the United States when it first became a nation.
+Have students investigate six of Baroness Hyde de Neuville's pieces, and lead an inquiry using the line of questioning below. - What details do you notice in each of these images? - What did Baroness Hyde de Neuville choose for the subjects of her paintings? - Who are the people in these images?
+What are they doing?